Is Election Biblical?

 1 Peter 2:9 "But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should show forth the praises of Him who hath called you out of darkness into His marvelous light:".

 Final scriptural thought: Matthew 20:16 "...for many be called, but few chosen." and is repeated in 22:14.
-Think of all the people that have heard the Gospel yet have gone about their lives with absolutely NO impact from salvation's message.
+Think of all the people that have heard the Gospel yet have gone about their lives with absolutely no impact from salvation's message.
 What makes one person hear and respond while another was truly deaf to the call.
 The only answer can be that the Holy Spirit opened the spiritual ears of one and passed by the other, at least for the time being.
 I heard the message many times before I actually heard and believed.
 This is probably the case with most of my Christian readers also.
-We know that all have sinned, while we were yet dead in our sins and trespasses Christ died for us and when Paul lists the sins of which we were guilty prior to salvation: we know that we are NO different from the lost except by grace we were plucked from the fire, some at the last moment.
+We know that all have sinned, while we were yet dead in our sins and trespasses Christ died for us and when Paul lists the sins of which we were guilty prior to salvation: we know that we are no different from the lost except by grace we were plucked from the fire, some at the last moment.

 How I picture election: imagine if you will a huge valley with all the world's population within its walls.
 Every person there is carrying protest signs: "I Hate God", "There is No God", "God Go Away and Leave Me Alone", "Love Evil", "Hate Good", "I'm OK, You're OK", "Evolution Rocks", "If It Feels Good, Do It" but NONE want anything or say anything good concerning God.
-Remember there are NONE that seek after Him, no not one.
+Remember there are none that seek after Him, no not one.
 But our God has a plan.
 He reaches down into the roiling mass of humanity and begins plucking individuals out of the valley and setting them on the surrounding hilltops.
 He takes their stone cold hearts and replaces them with a heart of flesh, opens the eyes and ears to see and hear the Truth, and touches their lips that they may replace serving their selves with worshipping and praising Him.
 These in turn are sent back into the valley as an instrument of His love to reach more and more that His house may be full and He has a really big house.

-Free Will Comes With Believing!
+Interestingly, Free Will Comes With Believing!

 Only the saved have a free will; why?
 We have been set free, we no longer fulfill the lusts of our flesh or of the devil, mostly.
 We still struggle with this flesh and will until we go home.
 The unsaved absolutely follow the will of their flesh, the will of another or of the devil.
-They have NO other choices and that is what sets the believer apart.
+They have no other choices and that is what sets the believer apart.
 We can actually choose to follow God or go our own way; we have free will.
-The problem with our free will is when we make the WRONG choice, there will be consequences from our Father because He chastens whom He loves.
+The problem with our free will is when we make the wrong choice, there will be consequences from our Father because He chastens whom He loves.
 When we do make the right choice we are blessed beyond measure even if it costs us our lives upon this earth.
 Free will can be a burden but it is one the lost will never experience.